-In the case of some fluids, it is important to keep the heat radiated from the sensor to the transmitter to a low level.
+In the case of some fluids, it is important that the heat radiated from the sensor to the transmitter is kept to a minimum.
 A wide range of materials can be used for the required insulation.

 Electronics overheating on account of thermal insulation!